History of slavery in the Muslim world

 In the 20th century, the authorities in Muslim states gradually outlawed and suppressed slavery.
 Slavery in Zanzibar was abolished in 1909, when slave concubines were freed, and the open slave market in Morocco was closed in 1922.
 Slavery in the Ottoman Empire was abolished in 1924 when the new Turkish Constitution disbanded the Imperial Harem and made the last concubines and eunuchs free citizens of the newly proclaimed republic.
-Slavery in Iran and slavery in Jordan was abolished in 1929.
+Slavery in Iran and slavery in Jordan were abolished in 1929.
 In the Persian Gulf, slavery in Bahrain was first to be abolished in 1937, followed by slavery in Kuwait in 1949 and slavery in Qatar in 1952, while Saudi Arabia and Yemen abolished it in 1962, and Oman followed in 1970.
 Mauritania became the last state to abolish slavery, in 1981.
-In 1990 the Cairo Declaration on Human Rights in Islam declared that "no one has the right to enslave" another human being.
+In 1990, the Cairo Declaration on Human Rights in Islam declared that "no one has the right to enslave" another human being.
 As of 2001, however, instances of modern slavery persisted in areas of the Sahel, and several 21st-century terroristic jihadist groups have attempted to use historic slavery in the Muslim world as a pretext for reviving slavery in the 21st century.

-Scholars point to the various difficulties in studying this amorphous phenomenon which occurs over a large geographic region (between East Africa and the Near East), a lengthy period of history (from the seventh century to the present day), and which only received greater attention after the abolition of the Atlantic slave trade.
+Scholars point to the various difficulties in studying this amorphous phenomenon which occurs over a large geographic region (between East Africa and West Asia), a lengthy period of history (from the seventh century to the present day), and which only received greater attention after the abolition of the Atlantic slave trade.
 The terms "Arab slave trade" and "Islamic slave trade" (and other similar terms) are invariably used to refer to this phenomenon.